Vikash-8090-Yadav/Future.WebNet/Blog/README.md

 - **HardHat**:- It's a flexible and extensible task runner that helps you manage and automate the recurring tasks inherent to developing smart contracts and dApps.Some of the important highlights of Hardhat include Solidity debugging, error messages for failed transactions, and explicit stack traces.
 The in-built Hardhat Network and CLI also serve as critical additions to the features of Hardhat.

 - **Truffle**:- Truffle is one of the oldest development tool ecosystems for Ethereum developers.
 It serves as a development and testing framework as well as an asset pipeline for blockchain applications by using the Ethereum Virtual Machine.
 Truffle offers many features for easier and efficient development of dApps, such as contract compilation and management support, an interactive console for facilitating direct contract communication, and network management.
-The Truffle Suite also includes Ganache, which helps in testing Solidity contracts on a local blockchain network.
+The Truffle Suite also includes **Ganache**, which helps in testing Solidity contracts on a local blockchain network.

-6) J**avaScript libraries which enable frontend interacation** :- These libraries enable frontend apps to interact with the Ethereum blockchain, including smart contracts.
+6) **JavaScript libraries which enable frontend interacation** :- These libraries enable frontend apps to interact with the Ethereum blockchain, including smart contracts.
 If you're building an app that reads or writes to the blockchain from the client, you'll need to use these libraries.

 - **Ether.js**:- Ethers.js is a JavaScript library that allows developers to interact with the Ethereum blockchain.
 The library includes utility functions in JavaScript and TypeScript, and has all the capabilities of an Ethereum wallet.
 This library is designed to make it easier to write client-side JavaScript based wallets, keeping the private key on the owner’s machine at all times.